 Will teachers help kids put their masks on?

 Staff will teach children how to put masks on and off properly.

 Do you recommend a certain type of mask?

 Cloth or disposable masks are both fine.
-They should properly sized and cover both their nose and mouth.
+They should be properly sized and cover both their nose and mouth.

 How are you cleaning the toys?

 Our toys are fully sanitized each day.
-Not only do we clean the individual toys, we also run them through our sanitizer.
+Not only do we clean the individual toys, but we also run them through our sanitizer.